Framework-R-D/phlex-design/doc/algorithms.rst

 Algorithms
 ==========

-As :ref:`mentioned earlier <programming_paradigm:Higher-order functions supported by Phlex>`, an algorithm is registered with the framework as an operator to a higher-order function (HOF).
+As :ref:`mentioned earlier <functional_programming:Higher-order functions supported by Phlex>`, an algorithm is registered with the framework as an operator to a higher-order function (HOF).
 In general, Phlex supports the registration of C++ algorithms with function signatures like (see :ref:`below <algorithms:HOF operators>`):

 .. code:: c++